 - Use the Shared List of People with Disabilities The Office of Personnel Management's Shared List of People with Disabilities is a free resource for finding candidates with disabilities who are eligible to be hired through the Schedule A hiring appointment.
 The list is available through the MAX Federal Community.
 If your agency isn't already taking advantage of it, NDEAM presents an opportune time to start.

 - Provide Federal-specific training As with all employers, Federal agencies can use NDEAM to provide training to all employees, making use of ready-to-use resources such as disability etiquette materials and the "I Can" public service announcement and accompanying workplace discussion guide.
 But NDEAM is also a natural time to offer refresher training for disability program managers, hiring managers, supervisors, EEO representatives, selective placement coordinators.
-One easy way to do so is to use the Job Accommodation Network's (JAN) Federal Employer Webcast Series, which originally aired in early 2012.
+One easy way to do so is to use the Job Accommodation Network's (JAN) Federal Employer Webcast Series.

 - Start a mentoring program Like all employers, Federal agencies can participate in Disability Mentoring Day, which takes place the third Wednesday of each October.
 But Federal agencies may also consider using NDEAM to launch a longer-term mentoring program.
 A Federal Workplace Mentoring Primer is available to assist in learning the basics of workplace mentoring and how to apply them in the federal government.
 This guide includes information, considerations and strategies to promote workplace diversity and inclusion.